Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 at least 6 inches longer than the necklace length you will be making.
 Place a clamshell knot cover onto the line, as shown in #2 in the step-by-step photo tutorial below.

-- Tie a knot and place the knot inside the clamshell knot cover.
+- Tie a knot, then place it inside the clamshell knot cover.
 The knot must be small enough to fit inside the clamshell once it is closed, and it also must be large enough to stay within it.
 In other words, tie a big knot to keep it from pulling out the back of the clamshell while making sure that it is small enough to fit inside.

 - Trim off the excess beading line with a pair of beading scissors.